 When you are feeling the results of being overwhelmed (i.e. feeling fried, on edge, dizzy, out of it), this is the result of your finely-tuned nervous system saying “too much!”
 It has nothing to do with “being dramatic” or “overreacting”.
 It’s your body sending you a signal it has reached overload and needs a break.

 One of my values (when I did this exercise) is order.
 I love organizing things!
 It makes my brain happy.
-Throughout my work with HSP clients, I couldn’t help but see patterns and organize the information coming at me.
+Throughout my work with HSP clients, I couldn’t help but see patterns in their experiences.
 Over time, I began to categorize this vague, ambiguous term of ‘overwhelm’ into something much more concrete and de-stigmatized.
 This post was born.

 5 Types of Overwhelm or Overstimulation

 As you review these 5 types of overwhelm, it’s important to know this is merely a framework or a starting point for your own exploration.
 No two HSPs get overwhelmed in the same way or by the same things.

 Additionally, as you review the information below, you will see sensory types distinguished between internal and external stimuli.
 Understanding the initial source of your overwhelm helps to apply the right strategies to bring your stimulation level down.

 1) Sensory/Environmental Overwhelm (external)